beeware/Python-Apple-support/README.md

     patches will also be applied to the isolated build environment that is created.

-iOS distributions also contain a copy of the iOS `testbed` project - an Xcode project that can be used to run test suites of Python code.
+iOS and visionOS distributions also contain a copy of the iOS or visionOS `testbed` project - an Xcode project that can be used to run test suites of Python code.
 See the [CPython documentation on testing packages](https://docs.python.org/3/using/ios.html#testing-a-python-package) for details on how to use this testbed.